-In this article, you will learn the various types of assisted living available for seniors, as well as the things to consider when moving your elderly to assisted living in the Sunshine State.
+In this article, you will learn the various types of Florida assisted living available for seniors, as well as the things to consider when moving your elderly to assisted living facility in the Sunshine State.

-TYPES OF ASSISTED LIVING
+TYPES OF FLORIDA ASSISTED LIVING

 1. GROUP HOMES

+The group homes in Florida assisted living are residential facilities that provide care and support to individuals who may require assistance with daily activities, such as bathing, dressing, and medication management.
 Houses or apartments where two or more unrelated persons live together are known as group homes.
 Some examples of group homes include domiciliary care (when older individuals live with a caregiver in the community), single-room occupancy residences, board-and-care homes, and some group living situations.

 The occupants of group homes vary.
 Many, for example, can accommodate those with dementia or persistent mental illness.
 The majority of group homes are run as for-profit businesses, and some states need a license.